banach-space/cpp-tutor/README.md

 The special case of runtime errors requires additional explanation.
 In most cases the code guarded with `RUNTIME_ERRORS` exhibits undefined behaviour, and as a result anything can happen.
-Although often the actual behaviour can be predicted with a good amount of accuracy (because compilers, runtimes and operating systems are relatively stable), do bare in mind that the output will depend on the system that you use.
+Although often the actual behaviour can be predicted with a good amount of accuracy (*), do bare in mind that:
+* _The output will depend on the system that you use._

+(*) That is because compilers, runtimes and operating systems are relatively stable.

 Build Instructions
 ------------------